heutelbeck/sapl-policy-engine/sapl-documentation/1_1_Introduction.md

 The `@PreEnforce` annotation tells the framework to automatically wrap this method with PEP logic.
 The authorization decision is made before the method executes, and access is only granted if the decision is `PERMIT`.

 ### The "Streaming" in SAPL
 Traditional access control systems follow a simple request-response pattern where the PEP asks for a decision, the PDP provides an answer, and the interaction ends.

 > Traditional access control: PEP asks → PDP answers once → done.

-Wile SAPL also supports this authorization mode, SAPL also supports a fundamentally different approach through its publish/subscribe model.
-When a PEP subscribes to an authorization decision, the PDP sends an initial decision and then continues to monitor policy-relevant data.
+SAPL takes a fundamentally different approach through its publish/subscribe model.
+When a PEP subscribes to an authorization decision, the PDP sends an initial decision and then continues to monitor policy-relevant conditions.
 Whenever conditions change that affect the authorization decision, the PDP automatically pushes a new decision to the PEP, which can then update its enforcement accordingly.

-> SAPL's approach: PEP subscribes → PDP sends initial decision → **PDP pushes new decisions when policy-relevant data changes** → PEP updates enforcement accordingly.
+> SAPL's approach: PEP subscribes → PDP sends initial decision → PDP pushes new decisions when conditions change → PEP updates enforcement accordingly.

+Decisions can change for multiple reasons:

+**Attribute changes**: Policy Information Points (PIPs) return new values.
+Time passes (crossing business hours boundaries), user roles change (promotion to different department), resource status updates (document marked confidential), or external system data changes (quota exhausted).

+**Policy changes**: Administrators update, add, or remove policies in the policy store.
+For example, adding a new time restriction or updating department access rules takes effect immediately for all active subscriptions without requiring application redeployment or users to log out and back in.

+**Configuration changes**: Changes to how the PDP resolves conflicts between multiple policies or updates to shared policy variables trigger re-evaluation.

+The PEP doesn't need to know WHY a decision changed, only that it should update enforcement accordingly.
+This enables continuous authorization that adapts to changing conditions in real-time and allows policy updates without application restarts or redeployment.

 This streaming model enables continuous authorization for long-running operations and allows policies to respond in real-time to changing conditions.